 Southern Maryland Celtic Festival Featured in

-The Southern Maryland Celtic Festival is held on last Saturday of April at the Jefferson-Patterson Park and Museum in St. Leonard, Maryland.
+The Southern Maryland Celtic Festival is held at the Jefferson-Patterson Park and Museum in St. Leonard, Maryland.
 One of the largest Celtic events on the east coast honors the heritage of the Irish, Breton, Cornish, Manx, Scottish, and Welsh people.
 About 50 clans and societies make storytelling presentations, dance performances, musical demonstrations, and compete in various athletic contests.
 The atmosphere reflects that of the Highland Games and Gatherings.
 The festival features a few stages playing Welsh, Irish, and Scottish music.
 One of the main attractions of the festival, Celtic market, offers food as well as old-world arts and crafts.
 The night ends with a free ceilidh party at Dance pavilion with country dancing.